wave2future/dUsefulStuff/ReadMe.markdown

 ### Using DCUIRating

 1. First you need to add some code to your controller.
-You will need an outlet for each rating controller you want to add to the view and you (optionally needd to ensure that the delegate implements the DCUIRatingDelegate protocol.
+You will need an outlet for each rating controller you want to add to the view and you (optionally need to ensure that the delegate implements the DCUIRatingDelegate protocol.
 Here's an example header file:

 		#import <UIKit/UIKit.h>
 		#import <dUsefulStuff/DCUIRating.h>